 Cambodia's United Nations-backed war crimes tribunal says Ieng Sary, a former top official in the brutal Khmer Rouge movement, has died while on trial for genocide and war crimes.

-Ieng Sary, the brother-in-law of Khmer Rouge leader Pol Pot, was accused of orchestrating Cambodia's "killing fields" in the 1970s, leading to the deaths of up to two million people.
-He was a former foreign minister in the communist regime.
+The brother-in-law of Khmer Rouge leader Pol Pot, Ieng Sary was accused of orchestrating Cambodia's "killing fields" in the 1970s, leading to the deaths of up to two million people.
+He was a former foreign minister in the communist government.